syncfusion-content/windowsforms-docs/WindowsForms/colorpickeruiadv/Getting-Started.md

 ---
 # Getting Started

-This section will help you to get started with using the ColorPickerUIAdv control.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorPickerUIAdv** with it’s basic functionalities.

+## Assembly deployment

+Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#colorpickeruiadv) section to get the list of assemblies or NuGet package details which needs to be added as reference to use the control in any application.

+[Click here](https://help.syncfusion.com/windowsforms/nuget-packages) to find more details on how to install nuget packages in Windows Forms application.

+## Adding the ColorPickerUIAdv control via designer

+1) Create a new Windows Forms application in Visual Studio.

-The ColorPickerUIAdv can be easily created in the designer, by dragging-and-dropping from the toolbox on to the windows application form.
+2) The **ColorPickerUIAdv** control can be added to an application by dragging it from the toolbox to design view.
+The following dependent assemblies will be added automatically.

+* Syncfusion.Grid.Base
+* Syncfusion.Grid.Windows
+* Syncfusion.Shared.Base
+* Syncfusion.Shared.Windows
+* Syncfusion.Tools.Base
+* Syncfusion.Tools.Windows

 ![Windows forms ColorPickerUIAdv drag and drop from toolbox](ColorPickerUIAdv_Images/ColorPickerUIAdv_toolbox.jpeg)

+## Adding the ColorPickerUIAdv control via code

 It can be added programmatically by performing the following steps.

+1) Create a C# or VB application via Visual Studio.

-**Step 1** - Add the following required assembly reference to the project.
+2) Add the following assembly references to the project.

-	Syncfusion.Tools.Windows.dll

-**Step 2** - Include the namespace for the Tools Package.
+* Syncfusion.Grid.Base
+* Syncfusion.Grid.Windows
+* Syncfusion.Shared.Base
+* Syncfusion.Shared.Windows
+* Syncfusion.Tools.Base
+* Syncfusion.Tools.Windows

+3) Include the required namespace.

 {% tabs %}
 {% highlight c# %}